alexKleider/blood-pressure-record/README.txt

 necessary so this script was written to shorten each line- also the year was made into a group header instead of appearing on each line.

+Development then moved towards presenting the data in two columns to keep the listing shorther.
+In future perhaps we could go to three columns- or make that configurable, say with a command line option.

 A typical source file is provided: bp.source

 Python 3.6 syntax is used: specifically some static typing is